 This article is designed to break down OEM meaning in plain language, so you can understand how it fits into your business and why it matters when creating custom products for your clients.

-OEM Meaning Explained in Simple Terms
+OEM Meaning Explained

 OEM stands for Original Equipment Manufacturer.
 In simple terms, it refers to a factory that produces a product based on specifications provided by another company.
 That company then brands and sells the product as its own.